WAcry/GARS/README.md

 ### Rank Service

-Rank Service is the second filter of the recommendation system.
+This microservice is the second filter of the recommendation system.
-It is responsible for return a small list of anime recommendations based on returns from recall service.
+It is responsible for return a **small** list of anime recommendations based on returns from recall service.

-Collaborative filtering algorithm is implemented here to generate recommendations.
+**Collaborative filtering** algorithm is implemented here to generate recommendations.
 While, MLP model shows a better performance and replace collaborative filtering algorithm.

-Tensorflow is used to train a MLP model to predict user's like animes, based on user features (top preferred tags, avg rating, etc) and anime features (tags, release date, etc).
-Hparams and Tensorboard are used to monitor the training process and find the best hyperparameters of MLP.
-The model has 80% accuracy on the test-dataset predicting if a user will like an anime (rating > 7).
+**Tensorflow** is used to train a MLP model to predict user's like animes, based on user features (top preferred tags, avg rating, etc) and anime features (tags, release date, etc). **Hparams** and **Tensorboard** are used to monitor the training process and find the best hyperparameters of MLP.
+The model has **80% accuracy** on the test-dataset predicting if a user will like an anime (rating > 7).

-End to end embedding strategy is used to for categorical features.
+**End to end embedding** strategy is used to for categorical features.
 Here's how the model looks like:
 ![](https://raw.githubusercontent.com/Quakiq/tinyimages/main/img202206260822843.png)

 #### Setup